Wymondham: Other landmarks

 The former jail, known as Wymondham Bridewell, was built in 1787.
 It houses the Wymondham Heritage Museum. having once been a police station and a law court.
 It is a Grade II listed building.

 Wymondham railway station, built in 1844, retains much of its atmosphere, including a timber signal box for semaphore signalling from 1877, in use until 2012.
 Almost derelict by 1988, the site was transformed by the local businessman and railway enthusiast David Turner, who restored the buildings and ran a Brief Encounter-themed restaurant on Platform 1 before retiring in 2011.
 The station was voted Best Small Station in the 2006 National Rail Awards.
 Both station and signal box are Grade II listed buildings.

 Toll's Meadow is a nature reserve and wildlife site with footpaths along the River Tiffey.
 Wildlife there includes kingfishers, herons, roe deer and water voles.
 The Lizard is a conservation area and wildlife site managed locally as a "piece of informal, natural countryside for the general benefit and enjoyment of the people of Wymondham".
 The Tiffey Trails offer accessible walks, interpretation boards, wood-carvings, benches and waymarkers.
-In Spring 2022, a new Ketts County trail was added, forming a 16 mile walk starting at Becketswell near the Abbey.
+In Spring 2022, a new Ketts County trail was added, forming a 16-mile walk starting at Becketswell near the Abbey.
 This is part of the wider 500 mile plus Norfolk Trails network.

 Transport

 The Breckland line runs through the parish, with stations at Wymondham and Spooner Row.
-Typical in the day is one train an hour east to Norwich and west to Cambridge.
-Two trains a day run to Liverpool Lime Street.
-Direct services to Stansted Airport were due to begin in December 2019.
+The typical service is one train an hour east to Norwich and one train west, alternating between Cambridge and Stansted Airport.
+Three stopping trains a day are provided by East Midlands Railway; these run either to/from Liverpool Lime Street, Nottingham or Sheffield.

-The Mid-Norfolk Railway operates a station at Wymondham Abbey for heritage services to Dereham along a closed branch to Wells.
+The Mid-Norfolk Railway operates a station at Wymondham Abbey for heritage services to Dereham, along a section of the branch to Wells.
 The town once had a third station, Spinks Lane, which closed shortly after opening in the 19th century.

-Buses by First Norfolk and Suffolk offer at least a 30-minute service to Hethersett, Norwich and Attleborough.
+Buses by First Norfolk & Suffolk offer at least a 30-minute service to Hethersett, Norwich and Attleborough.
 Konectbus serves the Norfolk and Norwich University Hospital, Norwich and Watton.
 National Express coach services are available to London.

 The A11 trunk road from Norwich to London once ran through the town centre.
 The B1135 passes the northern edge of the town on its way to Dereham.